 |Hardness||0.5 to 6 dGH|

 |Temperature||77 to 84 F|

 Origin and Distribution

-Chocolate gourami are mainly found in the blackwater peat swamps and adjacent streams of their range, and sometimes in clear water areas that are tannin-stained a dark brown color by the decomposition of leaves, brush, and other organic materials.
+Chocolate gouramis originate from Borneo, Malacca, the Malaysian Peninsula, and Sumatra.
+Mainly found in the blackwater peat swamps and adjacent streams of their range, they are also found in clear water areas that are tannin-stained a dark brown color by organic materials.
 They have a labyrinth organ that allows them to breathe atmospheric air to survive in oxygen-depleted water that might kill most other species.

 Colors and Markings